tnhu/kanji/README.md

 Note that listeners in Kanji are inheritable.
 If a parent component has some listeners, its child components will have them as default listeners.
 The child components are also able to override those inherited listeners.

-#### Namespacing and listeners
+#### Namespace and listeners

-Instances of non-shared components are free to communicate privately via namespacing mechanism.
+Instances of non-shared components are able to communicate privately via namespace mechanism.
 When a component is declared with a namespace, notifications sent intentionally to it must be postfixed by its namespace.

-Give an example ([online](http://jsfiddle.net/tannhu/AzCdA/1/)), we have a Timer component listens to 'time:show' event like this:
+Give an example ([see online](http://jsfiddle.net/tannhu/AzCdA/1/)), we have a Timer component listens to 'time:show' event like this:

 ``` js
 Class(Kanji, {